chenlei-leng/chenlei-leng.github.io/_pages/teaching.md

 author_profile: true
 ---

-I am passionate about teaching and mentoring students, and have received a Teaching Excellence Award as well as a nomination for another.
-Below is a summary of my teaching experience, courses, and related activities.
+I am passionate about teaching and mentoring, and have received a Teaching Excellence Award and a further nomination.
+My approach blends rigorous theory with hands-on practice, aiming to equip students with both technical skills and critical thinking.

 ---

-### 📚 Courses
+## 📚 Courses

 - **Programming for Data Science**
-  Covers algorithms and programming for large-scale data analysis, with hands-on implementation in R.
+  Algorithms and programming for large-scale data analysis, with hands-on implementation in R.

+- **Statistics and Machine Learning**
+  Regression, classification, model selection, Bayesian methods, and statistical learning.

 ---

-### 🧑‍🏫 Supervision and Mentorship
+## 🧑‍🏫 Supervision and Mentorship

-- Supervised numerous MSc dissertations in statistics, machine learning, and data science.
+- Supervised MSc dissertations and PhD theses in statistics, machine learning, and data science.

----

-### 🧭 Teaching Philosophy
+- Mentored students who have progressed to leading academic and industry roles.

 ---